 How To Check Your Engineered Floor

 Once you have received your floor, it is important to check one box before acclimatisation.
 Carefully open one pack and check the colour and finish of the boards is as expected.
 Rustic grade wood flooring especially can vary greatly depending on the batch and will often look different to pictures online and even individual samples.
 Ensure that the floor correct before installation as most suppliers will not replace a wood floor once it has been installed.
-If you are satisfied with the engineered wood, carefully put it back in the box and seal the box up again.
+Different batches will often vary in colour and form.
+Because wood is a natural product with natural colour variations, and different production lines can be used for each batch.
+If you are satisfied with the engineered wood, carefully put it back in the box and seal the box up again to acclimatise.